-- All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2023.
-This is outlined locally within the Kent Support Levels Guidance. - Nonington CE Primary Schoolrecognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse: - Physical abuse - Sexual abuse - Emotional abuse - Neglect - For further information see Appendix 1. - Nonington CE Primary School recognises that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
+- All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2024.
+This is outlined locally within the Kent Support Levels Guidance.

+- Nonington CE Primary School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse:

+- Physical abuse

+- Sexual abuse

+- Emotional abuse

+- Neglect

+- For further information see Appendix 1.

+- Nonington CE Primary School recognises that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
 The indicators of child abuse and neglect can vary from child to child.
 Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child.
-It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however all concerns should be taken seriously and will be explored by the DSL on a case-by-case basis. - Nonington CE Primary School recognises abuse, neglect, and safeguarding issues are rarely standalone events and cannot always be covered by one definition or one label alone.
-In many cases, multiple issues will overlap with one another, therefore staff will always be vigilant and always raise concerns with a DSL. - Parental behaviors can indicate child abuse or neglect, so staff will be alert to parent-child interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health.
+It is important to recognise that indicators of abuse and neglect do not automatically mean a child is being abused however all concerns should be taken seriously and will be explored by the DSL on a case-by-case basis.